 - Heel Pain (Plantar Fasciitis)

 - Scar Tissue

 - Trigger Finger

 Graston Technique Experience and Side Effects

 If you’ve ever had a massage, you know the feeling of “hurts so good.”
 People who have received Graston often describe the protocol in this same way.
 Graston Technique feels a lot like a targeted, deep massage.
 There’s no denying that it can be uncomfortable during the process, but some people report feeling a sense of relief almost immediately.
 For others, the relief may take some time to experience.
 It all depends on the specific issue plaguing the body.

 You may also experience light bruising on or near where the Graston was performed.
 While this may seem alarming, it is a common side effect with this treatment.
 Again, please speak to your clinician if you have questions or concerns.

-Can You Do Graston Technique at Home?
+Can You Do Graston Technique on Yourself?

-The specific Graston Technique can only be administered by licensed providers.
+Because the Graston technique is a specialized technique – the specific Graston Technique can only be administered by licensed providers.
 These providers have gone through specialized training to learn how to use the Graston tools and administer the protocol.

 Using tools such as a foam roller, lacrosse ball, or massage gun are popular ways to help relieve pain from the comfort of your own home.
 It’s important to do your research about the best ways to approach your specific pain points.
 You can find some equipment recommendations here.